UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Upload your experiment and test again.                        | The data output options are a bit easier to use, focus on output.
 Open and share the link to your experiment.                   | Test well before doing this, nobody likes failing online experiments or unusable research data.

-The second and fifth steps will generally be alternated iteratively, until all is working well.
+The forth and fifth step will generally be alternated iteratively, until all is working well on all aspects:

+- Flow/look and feel, routing, timing, survey & consent.
+- Data output and usability.
+- Online specifics for optimising audio presentation, keyboard setting, media and media preloading/.

+In short: _everything(!)_ that you consider relevant to solving an actual problem with your experiment.

 More detailed descriptions: